thofisch/doc-api/docs/resources.md

 > A collection does not necessarily imply hierarchical containment.
 A resource may be part of more than one collection resource.

 When organizing resources into collections:

+    Note: GET requests on collection resources should provide a sufficient filter mechanism as well as pagination.

 - **DO** provide a way of searching the collection for it members, if applicable.
 - **DO** provide a filtered view of the collection, if applicable.